Breeding Location:

 Range and Habitat

 Brown-crested Flycatcher: Breeds from southern California, southern Nevada, central Arizona, and southern Texas southward.
-Spends winters mainly south of the U.S.-Mexico border; few winter in southern Florida.
+Spends winters mainly south of the U.S.-Mexico border; some individuals may winter in Louisiana and southern Florida.
 Preferred habitats include arid lands in areas with cacti or large trees.

 Breeding and Nesting